hemantasapkota/hemantasapkota.github.io/_src/content/posts/uploading-raw-audio-from-openframeworks-to-web-server-GO.md

   recPos = 0;
   size = duration * sampleRate
   isRecording = false;
-  buffer.resize(size, 0.0);
+  buffer.resize(size, 0.0); //buffer is a vector<float>
   //Note: these are some low fidelity settings.
-You'd want to sample at least @44100 with 2 output channels and 4 buffers ofSoundStreamSetup(1, 1, this, sampleRate, 512, 1);
+  //You'd want to sample at least @44100 with 2 output channels and 4 buffers ofSoundStreamSetup(1, 1, this, sampleRate, 512, 1);
 }